×

 What are the schools in El Salvador like?

 "Overall the school is not a bad bet if you are in El Salvador for the short term, maybe a year or two, or in primary, but if you are here longer look somewhere else where your child won't obtain a mediocre education.
 I can personally say that what My child has achieved as an athlete and student is more because of his personal drive, than what the school has offered him.
-I haven't moved him fro the school because the environment, his friends and longetivity at the school have been key factors, but education wise primary is alright, high school needs improvement," remarked one expat living in San Salvador with children attending International School Of San Salvador .
+I haven't moved him fro the school because the environment, his friends and longetivity at the school have been key factors, but education wise primary is alright, high school needs improvement," said one expat in San Salvador with children at International School Of San Salvador .

 Is the cost of living in El Salvador high?